katerina2901/Gen_AI_Project/README.md

 # Resulting model
-After fine tuning with QLoRA and some hyperparameter tuning model is pretty good with generation of detailed summaries for even custom videos.
+After fine tuning with `QLoRA` and some hyperparameter tuning model is pretty good with generation of detailed summaries for even custom videos.
-Final model with adapters can be found in huggingface: https://huggingface.co/sm47466863/LLaVa-NeXT-Video-GENAI-FT-Project Or can be loaded directly:
+Final model with adapters can be found in `huggingface hub`: https://huggingface.co/sm47466863/LLaVa-NeXT-Video-GENAI-FT-Project
+Or can be loaded directly:
 ```Python
 # Load model directly